AirScape: An Aerial Generative World Model with Motion Controllability: Introduction

 Current research on spatial world models primarily focuses on humanoid robots and autonomous driving applications~\cite{guan2024world,sakagami2023robotic}.
-However, world models for humanoid robots emphasize manipulation and indoor environment modeling, while those for autonomous driving focus on predicting driving behaviors and modeling road dynamics.
-Both humanoid robots and vehicles operate mostly in two-dimensional planes with limited action spaces.
-In contrast, we attempt to explore a more general world model designed for three-dimensional spaces, as presented in Figure \ref{fig:task}.
-On one hand, constructing a world model for aerial spaces allows for the exploration of embodied spatial counterfactual reasoning in 3D real-world environments with six degrees of freedom (6DoF).
-On the other hand, with the development of the low-altitude economy, the increasing intelligence of aerial agents, such as drones, will drive their widespread applications.
+However, the world models for humanoid robots emphasize manipulation and indoor environment modeling, while those for autonomous driving focus on predicting driving behaviors and modeling road dynamics.
+Both of them operate mostly in two-dimensional planes with limited action spaces.
+With the development of low-altitude economy, the increasing intelligence of aerial agents, such as drones, drive their widespread applications, such as delivery~\cite{chen2024ddl,liu2025meal}, emergency disaster relief~\cite{chen2024soscheduler,schedl2021autonomous,xu2024scalable}, and urban pollution management~\cite{zhou2025catua,rafael2020autonomous, liu2024mobiair}.
+The research on aerial world models remains unexplored.
+Moreover, the spatial geometric complexity of embodied spatial counterfactual reasoning in 3D real-world environments with six degrees of freedom (6DoF) is significantly higher, representing a more general type of world model.
+Examples of the aerial world model are presented in Figure \ref{fig:task}.